glee4810/ehrsql-2024/README.md

 ## [Overview](https://sites.google.com/view/ehrsql-2024)

 Electronic Health Records (EHRs) are relational databases that store the entire medical histories of patients within hospitals.
 They record numerous aspects of a patient's medical care, from admission and diagnosis to treatment and discharge.
-While EHRs are vital sources of clinical data, exploring them beyond a predefined set of queries requires skills in query languages like SQL.
-To make this process more accessible, one could develop a text-to-SQL system that automatically translates natural language questions into corresponding SQL queries.
-In this task, we aim to develop a reliable text-to-SQL system specifically tailored for EHRs.
+While EHRs are vital sources of clinical data, exploring them beyond a predefined set of queries or requests requires skills in query languages like SQL.
+To simplify access to EHR data, one straightforward strategy is to build a question-answering system, specifically leveraging text-to-SQL models that can automatically convert natural language questions into corresponding SQL queries and use the queries to retrieve answers.
+The goal of this shared task is to develop a reliable text-to-SQL model specifically tailored for EHRs that can accurately answer questions when certain and abstain from providing answers when uncertain, regardless of whether the questions are answerable or unanswerable.

 This is part of the shared tasks at [NAACL 2024 - Clinical NLP](https://clinical-nlp.github.io/2024).